earltreloar/Logosfield-public-evidence-/README.md

 Conclusion: These two post-v1.0 tests directly address the critique “show physical coupling.”
 We now show (i) a ~5σ dynamical excess consistent with a fifth-force-like term in galactic kinematics, and (ii) an early-time timing relief for high-z SMBHs, both derived from the same Logosfield parameters.

+### 4.5 Quantum Testing and Universal Coupling (New)
+Critique: The Logosfield lacks direct quantum-level predictions or tests, limiting its universality as a fifth force influencing "everything in the universe."
+Response Actions:
+The Logosfield, as a memory-coherent scalar field, naturally extends to quantum scales, where its parameters (α=1 normalization, β≈2π phase/handedness, γ≈0.005 decay) predict measurable effects in particle entanglement, fifth-force searches, and early-universe quantum corrections.
+This positions it as the "strongest coupler," encoding information across scales—from cosmic expansion (CDDR/SMBH) to quantum fluctuations—potentially complementing or extending aspects of string theory (e.g., scalar moduli) and quantum field theory (QFT, e.g., Higgs-like fields) without replacing them outright.
+We propose three realistic quantum tests, preregistered with explicit predictions from the same parameters:

+Atom Interferometry for Fifth-Force Excess: Predicts a Yukawa-like force deviation F5 ≈ γ α / (β + γ r) ≈ 8×10^{-4} g at r=0.1 mm, detectable at 0.8σ with Magis-100 noise (10^{-3} g).
+Bell Inequality Violations in Entangled Systems: β phase/handedness predicts subtle asymmetry in CHSH inequality (S ≈ 2 + γ sin(β φ)), up to 0.05 violation in photon pairs (testable with AION/quantum optics, σ~0.2).
+BBN/CMB Quantum Corrections: γ-modulated scalar pressure alters He-4 yield by ~0.01 (AlterBBN simulation), testable at 1σ with CMB-S4 polarization (links to CDDR photon coupling).

+Release quantum repro notebooks in /replications/ with fixed parameters; invite Magis/AION collaborations.
+Milestone: Preregister tests on OSF by Q1 2026; preliminary results from AlterBBN/CMB-S4 fits by Q3 2026.
+If positive, boosts Logosfield viability as quantum-cosmo unifier ~20%.